-With Windows 10, Microsoft made the system updates mandatory.
-If your device is running Windows 10, then it will be automatically updated, as soon as Microsoft releases an update.
+With Windows, Microsoft made the system updates mandatory.
+If your device is running Windows, it will automatically update as soon as Microsoft releases an update.
 The idea is to keep users up to date and safe with the latest security patches installed.
-However, there are settings in place which will help you disable automatic updates in Windows 10 or delay it at best.
+However, some settings will help you disable automatic updates in Windows 11/10 or delay them at best.

-In the earlier version of Windows, it was in users hand to whether to download an update, install it or chuck it.
+In the earlier version of Windows, users had to decide whether to download an update, install it or chuck it.
 But with Windows 10, things have changed.
-More or less nothing can be done about these automatic updates than delaying them, that too only if you are a Windows 10 Pro user.
-Folks using Windows 10 Home are helpless in this case.
+The same follows in Windows 11.
+More or less, nothing can be done about these automatic updates than delaying them, even if you are a Windows 10 Pro user.
+Folks using Windows Home are helpless in this case.
 But worry not!
 We have you covered with some tricks to avoid these automatic updates.

-Before we go ahead, we strictly recommend you always to download, and install the updates from Microsoft.
-They not only improve performance, security, and fixes bugs but also brings in new features.
+Before we go ahead, we strictly recommend you always download and install the updates from Microsoft.
+They improve performance and security, fix bugs, and bring in new features.
 Let’s look at the tutorial.

 - Pause or Delay Feature Updates for a year

 You can use these methods to disable automatic update, delay the recent update for weeks, wait for bugs to get fixed, and install it.